xmos/lib_audio_dsp/doc/03_dsp_components/index.rst

 The lower-level APIs are called :ref:`dsp_modules_section`.
 They are meant to be used as an API directly in cases where the Python DSP pipeline tool is not used.
-These modules can be useful when integrating DSP function into an existing system, or as a starting point for creating bespoke DSP functions.
+These modules can be useful when integrating DSP functionality into an existing system, or as a starting point for creating bespoke DSP functions.